Spinal adjustment: Description

 Chiropractic authors and researchers Meeker and Haldeman write that the core clinical method that all chiropractors agree upon is spinal manipulation, although chiropractors much prefer to use the term spinal "adjustment", a term which reflects "their belief in the therapeutic and health-enhancing effect of correcting spinal joint abnormalities."

-The International Chiropractor's Association (ICA) states that the "chiropractic spinal adjustment is unique and singular to the chiropractic profession", and that it "is characterized by a specific thrust applied to the vertebra utilizing parts of the vertebra and contiguous structures as levers to directionally correct articular malposition.
-Adjustment shall be differentiated from spinal manipulation in that the adjustment can only be applied to a vertebral malposition with the express intent to improve or correct the subluxation, whereas any joint, subluxated or not, may be manipulated to mobilize the joint or to put the joint through its range of motion.
-Chiropractic is a specialized field in the healing arts, and by prior rights, the spinal adjustment is distinct and singular to the chiropractic profession."
+The International Chiropractor's Association (ICA) states:

 One author claims that this concept is now repudiated by mainstream chiropractic.
 The definition of this procedure describes the use of a load (force) to specific body tissues with therapeutic intent.
-This "load" is traditionally supplied by hand, and can vary in its velocity, amplitude, duration, frequency, and body location (p.
-218) and is usually abbreviated HVLA (high velocity low amplitude) thrust.
+This "load" is traditionally supplied by hand and can vary in its velocity, amplitude, duration, frequency, and body location and is usually abbreviated HVLA (high-velocity low amplitude) thrust.

 Adjustment methods

-As the chiropractic profession grew, individual practitioners and institutions proposed and developed various proprietary techniques and methods.
+Individual practitioners and institutions proposed and developed various proprietary techniques and methods as the chiropractic profession grew.
 While many of these techniques did not endure, hundreds of different approaches remain in chiropractic practice today.
 Not all of them involve HVLA thrust manipulation.
 Most cite case studies, anecdotal evidence, and patient testimonials as evidence for effectiveness.
 These techniques include: